altano/npm-packages/packages/astro-opengraph-template/README.md

 See https://github.com/altano/npm-packages/tree/main/examples/astro-opengraph-template for a slightly more involved example.

-## Serving another opengraph-image
+## Serving another opengraph

-If your `opengraph-image.png.astro` is somewhere else, you can specify a directory relative to the current request URL, e.g. to point at an `opengraph-image.png.astro` file you've put at the root of your site:
+If your `opengraph.png.astro` is somewhere else, you can specify a directory relative to the current request URL, e.g. to point at an `opengraph.png.astro` file you've put at the root of your site:

 ```astro
 <html>